 Each year 1000’s of baby sea turtles are released into the rugged Pacific Ocean of Baja to start their perilous journey through life.
 Three species of endangered sea turtles nest in the vicinity of Todos Santos: the eastern pacific green sea turtle also referred to as the black sea turtle, the olive ridley sea turtle and the leatherback sea turtle.We are excited to share this unique experience with you!

 After breakfast, you will catch your pre-arranged shuttle to the San Jose Del Cabo airport, an hours drive from Cerritos Beach where we plan to spend our last night.
-If you select an afternoon flight, you may have several hours to explore the beautiful Cerritos Beach near Todos Santos where are are staying our last night.
+If you select an afternoon flight, you may have several hours to explore the beautiful Cerritos Beach near Todos Santos where we are staying our last night.
 Long stretches of beaches await the beachcomber or you may even rent a boogie board for a final Baja Adventure!
-If you would like to extend your stay at Cerritos Beach or transfer to a hotel in Todos Santos, please contact Kim Powell at: email@example.com
+If you would like to extend your stay at Cerritos Beach or transfer to a hotel in Todos Santos, please contact Kim Powell at: firstname.lastname@example.org

 Local community members help release Olive Ridley Sea Turtles, Todos Santos